Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema coverage is 100% (parameter id with description 'Alarm hub ID').
-The tool description does not add further meaning beyond 'by ID' in the main sentence.
+Schema coverage is 100% with a clear 'Alarm hub ID' description.
+Description mentions 'by ID' but does not add further constraints or format details.
 Baseline 3 is appropriate.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.